decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 {% endraw %}

 Materials are also implicitly imported into a scene when you import a glTF model that includes embedded materials.
-When that's the case, the scene doesn't need a `<material/>` entity declared.
+When that's the case, the scene doesn't need a _material_ entity declared.

 ## Import 3D models